DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 - Description: One of Allister's allies briefly informs him of the mage who wrote the journal entry.
 However, not much is known about this mage.
 Perhaps we can find out more.

 ### Entering the Upgrade Room for the First Time
-- Condition: Upon loading into an upgrade
+- Condition: Upon loading into an upgrade room for the first time
+- Description: Allister is confused by the sudden change in scenery.
+One of his allies is like, "it looks like this is a place where we can upgrade our abilities.
+Let's see if we can find anything useful here."
+The player then regains control and (hopefully) interacts with the table to upgrade abilities
+-